OWASP/www-board/elections/2024_elections.md

 ### Call For Candidates

 Members who have been in good standing for more than 12 months can stand for the Board.
-To apply, there are two methods:

-1. OWASP Members have been emailed an email with the details of how to apply.
-Search for the following.
-The link to apply is within the email:

-> ```in:all "Elections - Call for Candidates and Interview Questions Reminder"```

-2. Click the "Apply for the OWASP Global Board" link in the [OWASP Member Portal](https://members.owasp.org/).
+To apply: please search your email for **OWASP 2024 Global Board Election Kickoff**, which includes all details.

 ### Election Timeline